 Laundry can also be done without waste.
 And it's wonderfully sustainable.
-The large amount of detergent packaging causes Plastic waste without end.
-You can wash your laundry sustainably with very simple means and ensure that you leave behind less plastic waste.
+The many packages of detergents cause Plastic waste without end.
+With very simple means, you can wash your laundry sustainably and ensure that you leave behind less plastic waste.
 I'll show you how you can Make detergent yourself can.
-In the end, I also have a really strong alternative to homemade detergent for you!
+In the end, I also have a really strong alternative to homemade detergent ready for you!

-I think the coolest thing is the homemade detergent made from chestnuts!
-I'm sure some people will be surprised at how easy it is and how wonderfully the natural detergent works.
-But you can also make your own detergent from curd soap.
-You will now find brief instructions on how to do this!
+The coolest thing I think is the homemade detergent from chestnuts!
+It is certainly surprising for some how easy it is and how wonderfully the natural detergent works.
+But the detergent can also be made very well from curd soap.
+For this you now get a concise instruction in each case!

 Make detergent yourself from chestnuts